LesFerch/RightClickTools/doc/v2/README.md

 ## Commands

-### Cmd Here and PowerShell Here
+### Cmd Here, PowerShell Here, and PowerShell Core Here

+This opens a console or terminal window, with the selected shell, in the currently selected folder.

+By default, a dialog will pop up allowing you to run as **User**, **Administrator**, or **TrustedInstaller**.

+You can also configure Right-Click Tools to open any of these tools at the Run-As level of your choice and only show the pop-up when the **Ctrl** key is held down.

-This opens **Cmd** or **PowerShell**, with your normal privileges, in the selected location, using your default console program (**Console Host** or **Windows Terminal**).
+When run as the current user, the selected item will open using your default console program (**Console Host** or **Windows Terminal**).
+When running as Administrator, it will default to Windows Terminal (if available) but you can configure it to use the classic ConHost if prefered.

+**Notes**:
+- If the current user is an "Administrator", running a tool as Administrator elevates the current user and therefore runs within the current user's profile.
+- If the current user is a "Standard" user, running a tool as Administrator will prompt for a login and therefore run in the profile of the newly logged in administrator user.
+- TrustedInstaller is useful for accessing and making changes in protected folders, such as **WindowsApps**.
+Use with care.
+- TrustedInstaller is not a user.
+It's a service that runs via the SYSTEM account.
+Therefore a **WhoAmI** command will display **nt authority\system**.
-This is identical to the built-in Windows commands with the following improvements: 1) For Cmd, folders with environment variables in their names, such as **%OS%** will not cause an error.
-2) For PowerShell, folders with an apostrophe in the name, such as **Bob's Files** will not cause an error.
-3) For PowerShell, opening a folder with a long path (i.e. > 260 characters) will create a prompt in the short (8.3) format.
+- When opening a folder with a long path (> 260 characters) the prompt will be in the short (8.3) format.
 This lets you know that you're in a long path and prevents the prompt from taking too much screen space.

-**Note**: If you open a PowerShell prompt within a long path, running an executable, such as **whoami** will result in an error (or no output at all with PowerShell Core).
+- When PowerShell is opened in a long path, running an executable, such as **whoami** will result in an error (or no output with PowerShell Core).
 This is a PowerShell problem.
 It has nothing to do with Right-click Tools and there is no known fix or workaround.

-### Cmd Here and PowerShell Here as Administrator

-This opens **Cmd** or **PowerShell**, with Administrator privileges, in the selected location, using Console Host.

-Administrator users, with the privilege elevation task installed, will not see a UAC prompt.
-Otherwise a UAC prompt will appear for both Standard and Administrator users (unless UAC is disabled).

-Administrator users will be working within their own user profile.
-Standard users will be working within the profile of the account used at the UAC prompt.

-The enhancements and issues noted above for the regular **PowerShell Here** window also apply when running as Administrator.

-### Cmd Here and PowerShell Here as TrustedInstaller

-This opens **Cmd** or **PowerShell** via the SYSTEM account with **TrustedInstaller** privileges.
-This is useful for accessing and making changes in protected folders, such as **WindowsApps**.
-Use with care.

-**Note**: TrustedInstaller is not a user.
-It's a service that runs via the SYSTEM account.
-Therefore a **WhoAmI** command will display **nt authority\system**.

-#### PowerShell Core configuration

-If you want the "PowerShell Here" commands to open PowerShell Core instead of PowerShell 5.1, edit the file **RightClickTools.ini** and, in the **PowerShellHere** section, uncomment (remove the semicolon) and change the **Exe=** entry to the path for PowerShell Core.
+- See the **Configuration** section later in this document for configuration details.

 ### RegEdit as User